broadinstitute/gnomad-browser/docs/pext.md

                           ENST3: stop_gained
 ```
 - The base-level pext value is the sum of the expression of ENST1, ENST2, and ENST3 divided by the gene expression value
-- The annotation-level pext value would be the sum of expression of ENST1 and ENST2 for the missense annotation, and the expression value of ENST for the stop gained annotation, each divided by the gene expression value.
+- The annotation-level pext value is the sum of expression of ENST1 and ENST2 for the missense annotation, and the expression value of ENST3 for the stop gained annotation, each divided by the gene expression value.

 Therefore it's important to note that *the base-level pext value represents a maximum of the position, and will always be higher than the annotation-level pext value*.
 Therefore just because a position has a high base-level pext value doesn't mean a pLoF annotated at that position will have a high annotation-level pext value.